 To date, factors that predict breast cancer recurrence in the long term have not been fully characterized.
 Given the need for more data to predict breast cancer recurrence, so as to guide our clinical follow-up and approaches in these patients, artificial intelligence is being implemented.
 We previously validated a method that used Bayesian networks and information theory to identify key risk factors for breast cancer metastasis more accurately than other known Bayesian network learning algorithms [7].
 This algorithm, named as Markov Blanket and Interactive risk factor Learner (MBIL), learns single and interactive risk factors that have a direct influence on a patient’s outcome.
 Risk factors that are dependent on other variables to have a predictive effect are called interactions [8,9].
 In the present study, we applied MBIL to learn both a set of direct risk factors and a set of interactive risk factors for 5-, 10- and 15-year recurrence.
 This algorithm extracted risk factors from the Lynn Sage Database (LSDS) at Northwestern Memorial Hospital, as previously described [7,10].
 Direct and interactive risk factors are presented herein.

 2. Materials and Methods

+2,1, Materials

+LSDS (Lynn Sage Dataset) was a de-identified and publicly available clinical dataset about breast cancer that was developed via previous studies [7,10].
+It was curated using clinical data from the Lynn Sage Database (LSDB) hosted at Lynn Sage Comprehensive Breast Center at Northwestern Memorial Hospital and the EHR data hosted at The Northwestern Medicine Enterprise Data Warehouse (NMEDW) Northwestern University Feinberg School of Medicine and Northwestern Memorial HealthCare.
+The LSDS consists of records on 6726 breast cancer patients, which span 03/02/1990 to 07/28/2015 [10].
+The datapoints queried were included in the clinical record of these women, and were extracted as reported clinically.
+LSM (LSDS for Metastasis) datasets were retrieved from LSDS, which focuse on BCM as a binary outcome [7].
+These datasets contains 32 variables: 31 predictors and the target variable “metastasis.”
+The 31 predictors are defined in the following table.